kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Neuropathic ulcer – glucosuria
 	E. Marjolin’s ulcer – chronic scarring
 #### Answer: D. Neuropathic ulcer – glucosuria - *FALSE* = E. Marjolin’s ulcer – chronic scarring
+- **NOTE** Marjolin's ulcer – SCC occurring in a chronic ulcer or scar tissue
 - Cushing’s ulcer – stress ulceration from head injuries
 - Venous ulcer – lipodermatosclerosis and haemosiderin deposits
 - Curling’s ulcer – stress ulcer from burns
 - Neuropathic ulcer – diabetes
-- Marjolin’s ulcer – squamous cell carcinoma (SCC) occurring in a chronic ulcer or scar tissue

 ### Q58
 Which one of the following statements regarding *acoustic neuroma* is CORRECT?

-	A. Acoustic neuromas make up 1% of all intracranial tumours - F
+	A. Acoustic neuromas make up 1% of all intracranial tumours
-	B. The majority are bilateral - F
+	B. The majority are bilateral
-	C. Vertigo is a common symptom - F
+	C. Vertigo is a common symptom
-	D. Acoustic neuromas arise from Schwann cells - TRUE
+	D. Acoustic neuromas arise from Schwann cells
-	E. Most patients have normal hearing - F
+	E. Most patients have normal hearing
 #### Answer: C. Vertigo is a common symptom - *FALSE* = D. Acoustic neuromas arise from Schwann cells
-- Acoustic neuromas arise from Schwann cells and make up 8% of all intracranial tumours
+- Acoustic neuromas arise from Schwann cells
+	- make up 8% of all intracranial tumours
-- The majority are unilateral (95%)
+- Majority are unilateral (95%)
 - Patients usually present with
 	1. Gradual progressive unilateral deafness (90%)
 	2. Associated with tinnitus (70%)
-- Vertigo is unusual
+- Vertigo is *unusual*

-**NOTE** The investigation of choice is a gadolinium-enhanced MRI scan
+**NOTE** Investigation of choice is a *gadolinium-enhanced MRI scan*

 ### Q59
 Which of the following statements about *pharyngeal pouch* is TRUE?

-	A. Also known as Zenker’s diverticulum - TRUE
+	A. Also known as Zenker’s diverticulum
-	B. Arises from the anterior pharyngeal wall, known as Killian’s dehiscence - F
+	B. Arises from the anterior pharyngeal wall, known as Killian’s dehiscence
-	C. Hoarseness is a common symptom - F
+	C. Hoarseness is a common symptom
-	D. Barium swallow should not be performed because of the risk of perforation - F
+	D. Barium swallow should not be performed because of the risk of perforation
-	E. Commonly, a pouch contains an invasive squamous cell carcinoma (SCC) in its wall - F
+	E. Commonly, a pouch contains an invasive squamous cell carcinoma (SCC) in its wall
 #### Answer: B. Arises from the anterior pharyngeal wall, known as Killian’s dehiscence - *FALSE* = A. Also known as Zenker’s diverticulum
 - Pharyngeal pouches arise from Killian’s dehiscence
-	- a **posterior** pharyngeal weakness between thyropharyngeus and cricopharyngeus.
+	- **posterior** pharyngeal weakness between thyropharyngeus and cricopharyngeus
 - It is also known as Zenker’s diverticulum
 - Patients may present with a lump in the throat, dysphagia and regurgitation of food
 	- Only very rarely does a pouch contain an invasive SCC

 **NOTE** Barium swallow is the initial definitive investigation